drxxmn/Portfolio-S3/IP/README.md

 #### ***Code Reviews***
 As a group we've done a code review together, everyone had taken the code they made during the group project and we showed eachother exactly what we had made and what all the code is intended for.
 We also tended to do a lot of over the shoulder type code reviews, whenever we made something new we would show and ask the other groupmates for their opinions.

+In the group code review we came together and first reviewed all the front-end code in our project.
+We took the HTML- and Javascript files and told eachother about what each section is supposed to do, and we shared our opinions on how the code is created.
+We did the same thing for the back-end and additionally discussed the different back-end layers.
+We didn't end up changing much to our code, but it was very educational and we learned a lot from eachother.

+We didn't do too many code reviews in our group.
+A good way to increase the amount of times we do it is to put it inside a "Definition of Done".
+This way we won't forget to do a code review, and we can learn a lot more from eachother.
+If there are any problems in the code we can also immediately fix it before we work on the next.
 #### ***SonarCloud***
 In order to verify the quality of the written code, I used Sonarcloud.
 I integrated this server with the CI/CD pipeline, and it is triggered with every single push to my git.
 Sonarcloud scans the code for vunerabilities, bugs and small issues and gives possible solutions.